neilg63/geotime/README.md

 - dtl: Local date or date-time expressed as yyyy-mm-dd (2000-01-01) or yyyy-mm-ddTHH:MM:SS (2000-01-01T12:00:00) with optional seconds
 - jd: Decimal julian day as an alternative to datetime
 - un: Unix timestamp.
 Dates before midnight 1 Jan 1970 UTC are negative integers.
+- zn: Canonical zone name if known e.g. Asia/Kolkata or Europe/Amsterdam.
+This serves as an alternative to _lat,lng_ coordinates and avoids an extra GeoNames lookup and may hence be marginally faster.
+- zn: Zone name, e.g. Asia/Kolkata:
+- place: Place name search string, only used in combination with the _cc_ for country code, as an alternative to coordinates or zone names.
+This works best for major towns and cities.
+To avoid conflicts in countries with multiple time zones, you may specify a region with the _reg_ parameter.
+- cc: Country code, required with the _place_ parameter for this endpoint
+- reg: Region (state, province) optionally used with _place_ parameter

 The current time will be used if none is specified.